stelzinga/MF/Management_Framework.md

 - Operational Plan
 - Intel

-### Context
+### Business Model
-The Context a.k.a. *Business Model* gives the Manager visibility on what the Venture is about, or said differently, what the *Value Proposition* i.e., what aspect(s) about the Service(s), or the way Operations are performed, are a differentiator for Clients.
-A key input to the Context is the result of SWOT (see below).
-Managers spend considerable time on assuring they know ins and outs of the Venture, constantly collecting information through Management Functions and Business Functions such that a holistic insight can be obtained and formalised in the Business Model.
-Note that a Business Model is related to, but not the same as *Operating Model* or Operational Plan, explained below.
+The *Business Model* a.k.a. *Context* gives the Manager visibility on what the Venture is about, or said differently, what the *Value Proposition* i.e., what aspect(s) about the Service(s), or the way Operations are performed, are a differentiator for Clients.
+A key input to the Business Model is the result of SWOT (see below).
+Managers spend considerable time on assuring they know ins and outs of the Venture, constantly collecting information such that a holistic insight can be obtained and formalised in the Business Model.
+Note that a Business Model is related to, but not the same as *Operating Model* or *Operational Plan*, explained below.

 ### Purpose
 A Purpose Statement articulates the *why* of the Venture *now*.
 It explains the reason of its existence and the impact it wants to make, or in other words, what it does beyond the generation of Profit, *today*.
 Most Ventures actually do not use Purpose Statements, and they focus on Vision Statements, or they use a Purpose Statement which is really a Vision Statement.